jdi-testing/jdi-light/Documents/element_design.md

 Designing a UI element for a test automation framework like JDI-Light involves several steps to ensure the element is reusable, robust, and integrates well with the existing framework:

 ### 1: Identify the Element
+- **<span style="color:red;">Main question:</span>** Imagine, that you have this element in your project site, what should be testable for it?
+How would you implement it, what kind of functionality you always looking for?
 - **Research:** Understand the UI component you want to design.
 For a material UI design, you might be looking at elements like buttons, cards, dialogs, sliders, etc. Use the JDI-Light, Bootstrap or Material Design guidelines as a reference.
     - [JDI-Light](https://jdi-docs.github.io/jdi-light/?java#theory)
     - [Bootstrap](https://getbootstrap.com/docs/5.3/components/)